A short story by Sabri Bebawi- based on reality

 A stunned silence followed.
 Mrs. Nutter let out a scream and bolted from the apartment.
 Mr. Nutter chased after her, but she had already disappeared into the Manhattan night.
 He searched the streets, calling her name in desperation, but she was gone.

 Back at the apartment, the guests were buzzing with questions, asking Mr. Nutter how he had pulled off such a plan.
-With a smile, he looked at his guest, Oliver Watson, and simply replied, "Elementary, my dear Watson."
+With a smile, he looked at his guest, Oliver Batson, and simply replied, "Elementary, my dear Watson."

 From that night on, Mrs. Nutter was never seen again.
 Not even her parents knew where she had gone.
 Elizabeth, too, vanished without a trace, leaving behind a shattered world of deceit and dishonor.